Armando Güner

-Can Armando Güner (born 7 January 2008) is a soccer player who plays as a winger for Borussia Mönchengladbach.
+Can Armando Güner (born 7 January 2008) is a professional footballer who plays as a winger for Galatasaray.
 Born in Germany, he has represented Germany and Argentina internationally at youth level.

 Early life

 Güner was born on 7 January 2008.
-Born in Krefeld, Germany, he is the son of a Turkish father and an Argentine mother.
+Born in Krefeld, Germany, he is the son of a Turkish father and an Argentinian mother.

 Club career

+Early career

-As a youth player, Güner joined the youth academy of German side FC Schalke 04.
+As a youth player, Güner joined the youth academy of German side Schalke 04.
 Following his stint there, he joined the youth academy of German Bundesliga side Borussia Mönchengladbach in 2019, helping the club's under-17 team win the league title.

+Galatasaray

+On February 5, 2026, Güner signed a contract with Turkish Süper Lig side Galatasaray.
+It was announced that a transfer fee of €350,000 will be paid to his club for this transfer.

 International career

 Güner is a Germany and Argentina youth international.
 During May 2025, he played for the Germany national under-17 football team at the 2025 UEFA European Under-17 Championship.

+He has been part of the Argentina national under-17 football team squad at 2025 FIFA U-17 World Cup in Qatar.

+In early days of January 2026, Güner obtained blue card to be eligible to play under the Turkish quota.
+Following these procedures, he will also be able to play for the Turkish national teams.